upenn-embedded/final-project-s25-neuro/README.md

 *These must be testable!
 See the Final Project Manual Appendix for details.
 Refer to the table below; replace these examples with your own.*

+* The EEG signal must be sampled at 250 Hz with a resolution of at least 16 bits.
+* BLE data transmission must occur at least once every 5 seconds for real-time updates.
+* Abnormal neural patterns (defined thresholds for stress or seizure-like waveforms) should trigger alerts within 3 seconds.
+* On user request, the system must be able to visualize a live 10-second rolling EEG graph in the Medibound app.
+* The device must enter low-power mode after 5 minutes of inactivity and automatically wake upon signal detection.

 **5.1 Definitions, Abbreviations**

 Here, you will define any special terms, acronyms, or abbreviations you plan to use for hardware

+* EEG: Electroencephalogram
+* BLE: Bluetooth Low Energy
+* SPI: Serial Peripheral Interface

 **5.2 Functionality**